DevExpress/devextreme-documentation/concepts/Common/Integration Guides/10 Create a DevExtreme application with Gatsby/10 Create a DevExtreme application with Gatsby.md

     gatsby new

-Launch the development server to see a live preview of the website:
+Launch the development server to display a live preview of the website:

     cd my-website
     gatsby develop